Mergeway CLI

 1. Install Mergeway (or build from source).

-3. Review the Concepts and Schema Format when you define entities.
+3. Review the Basic Concepts and Schema Format when you define entities.

 4. Browse through the CLI Reference for command syntax.